Another mass shooting by domestic violence perpetrator

-District Attorney Bill Delahunt developed successful practices now known as the Quincy Solution after studying the personal records at a nearby high security prison.
-He noticed that virtually every inmate had a childhood history that included domestic violence and often sexual abuse and believed that if he could prevent domestic violence crimes this would dramatically reduce all crimes.
+District Attorney Bill Delahunt developed successful practices known as the Quincy Solution after studying the personal records at a nearby high-security prison.
+He noticed that virtually every inmate had a childhood history that included domestic violence and often sexual abuse and believed that if he could prevent domestic violence crimes, this would dramatically reduce all crimes.

 Domestic Violence Expertise Can Help Reduce Mass Shootings

-Strict enforcement of criminal laws, protective orders and probation rules represent a significant part of the effective responses to domestic violence that have been shown to dramatically reduce domestic violence assaults and related crimes.
+Strict enforcement of criminal laws, protective orders, and probation rules represent a significant part of the practical responses to domestic violence, dramatically reducing domestic violence assaults and related crimes.
 It is significant that despite his repeated assaults on his wife, the Orlando murderer had no criminal record.
-The implementation of the Quincy Solution would dramatically reduce domestic violence and improve the economy.
-It would also identify criminals who are especially dangerous to women, children and police officers.
-Most domestic abusers never commit a mass shooting, but as we saw in Orlando it doesn’t take many to cause catastrophic damage.
+Implementing the Quincy Solution would dramatically reduce domestic violence and improve the economy.
+It would also identify criminals who are especially dangerous to women, children, and police officers.
+Most domestic abusers never commit a mass shooting, but as we saw in Orlando, it doesn’t take many to cause catastrophic damage.

-Strict enforcement of domestic violence laws, together with restrictions on the ability of these abusers to access guns would make their partners and future partners far safer.
-These good practices would also mean that potential mass murderers would have a more difficult time gaining access to lethal weapons.
-Giving abusers a criminal record, as too many prosecutors are willing to avoid, would also make it easier for law enforcement to investigate potential terrorists.
+Strict enforcement of domestic violence laws, together with restrictions on the ability of these abusers to access guns, would make their partners and future partners far safer.
+These good practices would also mean that potential mass murderers would have more difficulty gaining access to lethal weapons.
+Giving abusers a criminal record, as too many prosecutors are willing to avoid, would make it easier for law enforcement to investigate potential terrorists.
 We will never know if the FBI would have treated the murderer differently if he had a criminal record.

 Many domestic violence experts use oppression theory to understand and respond to domestic violence.
 This is because sexism is a significant cause of domestic violence.
-Other common oppressions include racism, heterosexism, classism and ableism.
-These oppressions are interconnected so it is not surprising that the killer’s hatred of the LGBT community was a significant factor in this latest terror attack.
-A better understanding of oppressions and the enormous harm they cause our society would help friends, family, colleagues and professionals recognize danger signs.
+Other everyday oppressions include racism, heterosexism, classism, and ableism.
+These oppressions are interconnected, so it is not surprising that the killer’s hatred of the LGBT community was a significant factor in this latest terror attack.
+A better understanding of oppressions and the enormous harm they cause our society would help friends, family, colleagues, and professionals recognize danger signs.

-The tragic events in Orlando caused enormous pain, fear and sadness to friends and relatives of the victims and to the rest of us who never knew them.
+The tragic events in Orlando caused enormous pain, fear, and sadness to friends and relatives of the victims and to the rest of us who never knew them.
 49 people will never reach their potential and won’t enjoy the rest of their lives because a self-entitled abuser believed there could be something that would justify a massacre.
-In all the confusion about what caused this terror attack and how we can stop them in the future, there should be one thing that is certain.
-THE LAST THING WE NEED IS MORE HATRED, BIGOTRY AND DIVISION.
+There should be one singular thing in all the confusion about what caused this terror attack and how we can stop them in the future.